Representativeness and Efficiency in Overidentified IV: Framework

-PRD is the corresponding positive-weight condition for overidentified IV settings\footnote{For $L = 2$, PRD reduces to non-negative covariance, recovering the sufficient condition in \citet{MogstadTorgovitskyWalters2021}; for $L \geq 3$, pairwise non-negative covariance no longer suffices. \citet{GoldsmithPinkhamSorkinSwift2020} require a same-sign first-stage condition and an exclusion restriction that jointly give each just-identified IV estimate a convex-combination interpretation in the shift-share setting; \citet{HahnKuersteinerSantosWilligrod2024} require share orthogonality or non-negatively correlated shocks.}, and is a primitive, observable features of the instruments themselves.
-The following designs imply PRD: \begin{enumerate}[label=(\roman*),itemsep=3pt] \item \emph{Independence Design:} If the instruments are randomly assigned independently of one another, the indirect effect vanishes.
-The weights are guaranteed to be non-negative. \item \emph{Cumulative/Common Factor Design:} When instruments derive from a common source $G$ such that $Z_k = g_k(G)$ with each $g_k$ non-decreasing, as in examiner leniency design with cumulative thresholds ($Z_k = \ind\{G \geq k+1\}$), turning one instrument ``on" makes the others more likely to be active.\footnote{The instruments are associated \citep{EsaryProschanWalkup1967}; the association implies PRD.} This positive dependence shifts the indirect component upward, guaranteeing non-negative weights. \end{enumerate}
+PRD is a sufficient condition for positive weights in overidentified IV settings,\footnote{For $L = 2$, PRD reduces to non-negative covariance, recovering the sufficient condition in \citet{MogstadTorgovitskyWalters2021}; for $L \geq 3$, pairwise non-negative covariance no longer suffices. \citet{GoldsmithPinkhamSorkinSwift2020} require a same-sign first-stage condition and an exclusion restriction that jointly give each just-identified IV estimate a convex-combination interpretation in the shift-share setting; \citet{HahnKuersteinerSantosWilligrod2024} require share orthogonality or non-negatively correlated shocks.
+In a single-instrument, covariate-cell setting, \citet{PoirierSloczynski2025} develop a sharp-bound measure of implicit representativeness and relate non-negative-weight conditions to \citet{BlandholBonneyMogstadTorgovitsky2022}'s weakly-causal property; Proposition~\ref{prop:prd} is the multi-instrument analog.
+In applications with finite support, the FOSD inequalities have sample analogs, but they are diagnostics rather than a proof of the population restriction.} imposed on the joint distribution of the instruments.
+The following designs imply PRD: \begin{enumerate}[label=(\roman*),itemsep=3pt] \item \emph{Independence Design:} if the instruments are randomly assigned independently of one another, the indirect component vanishes and the weights are non-negative. \item \emph{Cumulative/Common Factor Design:} when instruments derive from a common source $G_i$\footnote{The source $G_i$ is typically multi-valued and need not be monotone across all pairs of levels; distinct value comparisons may shift treatment in different directions for different individuals.
+The cumulative-threshold binarization replaces this with a scalar-ordering condition: if treatment is weakly increasing in $G_i$ for every individual, each separate-threshold first stage is nonnegative (Appendix~\ref{app:cumulative_monotone}).} such that $Z_{\ell i} = g_\ell(G_i)$ with each $g_\ell$ nondecreasing, as in examiner leniency designs with cumulative thresholds ($Z_{\ell i} = \ind\{G_i \geq \ell+1\}$), turning one instrument ``on'' makes the others more likely to be active.\footnote{The instruments are associated \citep{EsaryProschanWalkup1967}; association implies PRD.} The positive dependence shifts the indirect component upward and preserves non-negativity. \end{enumerate}

-Conversely, designing an experiment with mutually exclusive treatment arms (e.g., receiving Subsidy A or B, but never both) negatively correlates the instruments, which violates PRD.
-This negative indirect effect can overwhelm the positive direct effect, mechanically producing negative weights.